Photograph by Deutsch

 I always love when a writer recaps their book so here is a cheat list of the article/book.
 Here is the reasons in a Spartan form that made me personally change my way of thinking.

 Reasons That Made Me Change My Way of Thinking in Different Time Periods

 - A loved one approach made me reconsider a few things.
-The way you will present your arguments plays a big role and I think a loved one, either a spouse, girlfriend, wife, or other family member have a higher chance of getting through you.
+The way you will present your arguments plays a big role and I think a loved one, either a spouse, girlfriend, wife or other family member has a higher chance of getting through you.

-- Exercise and repeated acts following a plan helps the brain to create the necessary pathways that will enable us to put the theory into action.
+- Exercise and repeated acts following a plan help the brain to create the necessary pathways that will enable us to put the theory into action.

 - Search and research should never be put on hold because we think we have learned everything.
 We must criticize and judge and evaluate our current knowledge constantly; nothing is constant, everything is floating.